If you're looking to have your tooth extracted in the northwest Chicago suburbs, Dr. Scott Frank is an elite choice.

 Many people with missing teeth start to cover their mouths because they’re uncomfortable with how they look, affecting their self-esteem.

 After the extraction takes place, Dr. Frank will send you home to begin your recovery.
 Recovery normally takes 3-4 days, and there are several steps you can take to help the recovery process.

-- Put an ice bag on the affected area to reduce swelling.
-An alternative to a bag of ice can be a frozen bag of peas.
+Put an ice pack on the affected area to reduce swelling.
+An alternative to a bag of ice is a frozen bag of peas.

 Bleeding can be eased by lightly biting down on gauze.
 Expect some bleeding to occur, but feel free to contact us if you feel the bleeding is excessive.

 When lying down, keep your head propped up to prevent excessive bleeding.

 "He never gets upset, nothing seems too difficult for him.
 He’s always willing to see me, or any of his patients, whenever you have a problem.
 You never feel like you’re bothering Dr. Frank.

 Regardless of his personality, when you go to an oral surgeon, you want somebody who is going to be able to do the procedure and do it correctly the first time.
 I think Dr. Frank definitely is able to do whatever needs to be done in your mouth, he’s just so knowledgeable."